RyanNgCT/CS2030/W8Lect/README.md

 - what is closure and variable capture
 - ability to perform function composition
 	- how to delay execution until the entire function has been composed (using suppliers, apply and laziness)
+## Forecast
+*Next Week: Lecture on Exception Handling*
+- downstream module requires exception handling
+- building of context that handles exception handling to remove side-effects of exception
+	- Writing the `Try` class (which is an interface)

 ## Function
 - a function is a **mapping** of a set of values/elements to a set of outputs within a co-domain / range
 	- every input in the domain has **exactly one output**